momalab/TERMinatorSuite/tak_function/README.md

 ### Tak Function
-* In computer science, the Tak function is a recursive function, named after Ikuo Takeuchi.
-Tak function is a popular recursion performance test.
-* __Threat Model:__ Every variable is encrypted.
+The original Tak function is defined as:

 ```
 def tak(x, y, z)
     if y < x